By BOATENG, D. O.

 Insect infestation

-Cocoa beans frequently become infested at origin by several species of insects.
+Cocoa beans frequently become infested at origin by several species of

-If not controlled by effective pre-shipment fumigation, the infestation will spread to cocoa stores which will destroy finished goods.
+will spread to cocoa stores which will destroy finished goods.

 Chemical Used for Fumigation is Phosphine